artenax/tor/README.md

 ## About
-Cross-compiled in Debian 11 using Mingw.
+Cross-compiled in Ubuntu 16.04 using Mingw.
 Static build.
 Libraries:
 - Zlib 1.2.8
 - OpenSSL 1.1.1q